datacamp/courses-introduction-to-python/chapter4.md

 test_function("print", 2, incorrect_msg = "Print out the result of `np_baseball * conversion` using `print(np_baseball * conversion)`.")

 success_msg("Great job!
-Notice how with very little code, you can change all values in your Numpy data structure in a very specific way.
+Notice how with very little code, you can change all values in your `numpy` data structure in a very specific way.
 This will be very useful in your future as a data scientist!")
 ```

 --- type:VideoExercise lang:python xp:50 skills:2 key:16403c5a74
-## Numpy: Basic Statistics
+## NumPy: Basic Statistics

 *** =video_link
 //player.vimeo.com/video/146994271